Moonshine-IDE/MoonshineWebsite/pages/policies/legal-policies.md

 ### [Service Level Agreement](/sla/)

-The Service Level Agreement (“SLA”) defines the service parameters Prominic provides, and the remedies available should Prominic fail to meet those levels.
+The Service Level Agreement (“SLA”) defines the service parameters STARTcloud provides, and the remedies available should STARTcloud fail to meet those levels.
 All customers are covered under the electronic version of the SLA.

 ### [Privacy Policy](/privacy-policy/)

-The Privacy Policy defines Prominic’s commitment towards protecting clients’ personal and sensitive information.
-Prominic does not sell or rent personal information to third parties!
+The Privacy Policy defines STARTcloud’s commitment towards protecting clients’ personal and sensitive information.
+STARTcloud does not sell or rent personal information to third parties!

 General Policies